JuanJFarina/juanjfarina.github.io/drafts/project_management.md

 organizations.
-- **Statement Of Work (SOW)**: a more refined proposal that includes all the details of the work to be done including scope, deliverables, schedule, pricing, etc.
+- **Statement Of Work (SOW)**: a more refined proposal that includes all the details of the work to be done including scope, deliverables, schedule, pricing, etc. In smaller scopes, this may be your main and only document, including then details regarding the contractual relationship that would othewise go in the MSA.

+Some of the legal aspects that should be included are:

+- Confidentiality/Non-Disclosure Agreement (NDA)
+- Intellectual Property (IP) Ownership
+- Warranties and Disclaimers
+- Limitation of Liability
+- Termination Clause

-_You may also sign an NDA (Non-Disclosure Agreement) for protecting sensitive_ _information that will be shared, and/or an SLA (Service Level Agreement) if_ _you are required to provide ongoing support._
+_You may also sign an SLA (Service Level Agreement) if_ _you are required to provide ongoing support._

+Another important aspects of these documents is to define a concrete Acceptance Criteria, Process, and Handover, at the end of the project.

 If the project is internal to a company, a _Project Charter_ may be done as well or in place of the previous mentioned documents.